Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: Experiments

 \subsection{Q1: Can GCENT Lead to Better Performance?}

+We adopt a batched DAgger-style iteration \cite{wu2025robocopilothumanintheloopinteractiveimitation}.
+Each task starts with 20 trajectories via traditional teleoperation for warm-up, followed by 4 GCENT iterations, each of which includes 20 demonstrations, until the average score surpasses 0.9.
+For Sandwich, Microwave, Typing, we train policy every 40 trajectories by teleoperation and adversarial data collection, while for short task Insertion, we train every 20 trajectories.
+Due to the high efficiency of GCENT, we train policy every 20 trajectories for all tasks.

+We find that the warm-up model does not need to achieve strong initial performance; for instance, the Connector Insertion task starts with a score of 0, yet can still be improved to 0.9 through the GCENT method.

-Table~\ref{tab:gcent_comparison} shows that GCENT achieves the highest performance across all tasks, with an average final score of 0.93, 55\% improvement over passive methods and 40\% over ADC under identical data budgets.
+Table~\ref{tab:gcent_comparison} shows that GCENT achieves the highest performance across all tasks under identical data budgets.
 All tasks achieve an average score exceeding 0.9 within 3-5 GCENT rounds.
-In the most challenging task, sandwich assembly, GCENT reaches 0.91 in the fifth round, while microwave and connector tasks converge earlier.
-The GCENT approach demonstrated superior efficiency compared to both passive and adversarial collection methods, requiring significantly fewer data samples while simultaneously achieving a higher performance ceiling.
-In the typing task, when other methods plateaued, GCENT still maintained a 0.95 score through its superior sampling strategy.

-Passive Data Collection (PDC) assume all samples are equally important.
+Traditional teleoperation assumes all samples are equally important.
 However, in robotic manipulation, task success often depends on critical moments, like precise alignment or following instructions, that make up only a small part of the data but have a huge impact.
 These crucial samples are poorly learned by conventional methods.

-Adversarial Data Collection (ADC) addresses this limitation by introducing adversarial dynamics during the collection process, thereby improving learning efficiency on critical samples.
-However, manually crafted failures provide limited coverage and inadequately capture the diverse error patterns encountered during policy deployment.
+Adversarial Data Collection (ADC) \cite{huang2025adversarial} addresses this limitation by introducing adversarial perturbation during the collection process, thereby improving the data distribution.
+However, manually crafted failures provide limited coverage and capture error patterns encountered during policy deployment.
 Furthermore, as policies evolve, the distribution of critical failure states shifts dynamically, reducing the effectiveness of static adversarial scenarios over time.
-In contrast, GCENT employs autonomous policy execution to identify critical samples dynamically, adjusting their representation in the dataset through rewind and invention mechanisms.
+In contrast, GCENT employs policy execution to identify critical samples, adjusting their representation in the dataset through rewind and intervention mechanisms.
 This approach yields a higher-quality dataset that prioritizes learning from the most informative failure states, resulting in substantial performance improvements across diverse tasks.

 Empirical results show that GCENT achieves the most significant performance improvements during the initial iteration, while subsequent rounds tend to plateau or even exhibit slight regressions.
 This trend may be attributed to limitations in the evaluation protocol, which struggles to capture subtle improvements across iterations.
 This behavior reveals an important difference between artificial failure cases and real errors that arise during model execution: naturally occurring errors provide more valuable learning signals.
 With continued training, GCENT models are able to overcome these intermediate plateaus and ultimately converge to consistently high performance levels.